London Stock Exchange rejects Hong Kong takeover bid

 The London exchange said it also turned down the offer because three quarters of it was in the form of shares and the proposal fell “substantially short of an appropriate valuation.”

-Shares of the London Exchange were up 3.3% in afternoon trading.
+Shares of the London Stock Exchange Group rose 2% in afternoon trading.